lethanhson9901/k8s-centos-ha-clusters/README.md

-# Setup a multi-master Kubernetes cluster with kubeadm
+# Setup a multi-master Kubernetes cluster with kubeadm in CentOS

 This will set up a new multi-master Kubernetes cluster that has
 * 3 masters, each master has 2 CPUs and 2 GBs RAM